Living away from home

 Unless your rental agreement covers all utility bills, you will have to budget for this every month.
 If you are living in shared accommodation, utility bills are split between each tenant.

 Best to lay down some ground rules on how you plan to pay for these to avoid any awkward conversations if someone hasn’t paid their share for the month.

 Ensure you shop around for the best deals available from utility providers, such as Wi-Fi.

 If you have any issues, or if you need general advice regarding student accommodation, you can speak to your UUSU Advice Bureau.

-AVOID a costly fine!
-You must ensure you have your own individual TV license, whether you watch TV online or on a traditional TV.
-Failure to secure a TV license could result in costly fine, so find out if you need one.
+You must ensure you have your own individual TV license, regardless if you watch TV online, or on a traditional TV.
+Failure to secure a TV license could result in costly fine.
+Find out if you need one.

-- Save money by buying a campus Car Parking Permit, or if you are attending Belfast campus, speak to Q Park staff for a reduced weekly parking permit in St Anne’s Square multi-storey carpark.
-Alternatively, check out Belfast City Council for local parking and tariffs.
-Don't forget to download the Parkmobile app for cashless parking.
+Save money by buying a campus Car Parking Permit, or if you are attending Belfast campus, speak to Q Park staff for a reduced weekly parking permit in St Anne’s Square multi-storey carpark.